 Warning Signs of an Infection After Surgery

-Consult your healthcare provider if you notice any of these surgical site infection symptoms:
+Consult your healthcare professional if you notice any of these surgical site infection symptoms.

 1Fever after surgery